HEALING THE SPIRIT | INSTILLING HOPE

 - Infant Injured by Israeli Attacks on Gaza

 - Families Need Mental Health Services Due to Conflict

 - Boy in Gaza Receiving Services

-Please help us support Gaza Community Mental Health Programme and its related Womens’ Empowerment Programs in continuing to serve a central and foundational role in Strip-wide mental health, beyond short-term and narrow-scope appeals!
+Please help us support the Gaza Community Mental Health Programme and its related Women’s Empowerment Programs in continuing to serve a central and foundational role in mental health throughout Gaza, beyond short-term and narrow-scope appeals!

-The Gaza Mental Health Foundation Inc., was founded in the USA in 2001 to support the critically important work of providing mental health services for the people of the Gaza Strip, especially the children who are its future.
+The Gaza Mental Health Foundation was founded in the United States in 2001 to support the critically important work of providing mental health services for the people of the Gaza Strip, especially the children who are its future.
 We raise funds to support the important mental health work of several agencies in Gaza.